 Hans Silvester was born in 1938 and discovered Provence in the early 60s when he came down from his hometown Lörrach in the southern Germany to photograph the Camargue horses that helped make him famous.
 He continues his work with magnificent photos of the 1960s, all available in a book entitled "C'était Hier" which presents Provence in a magnified way.

-Although Hans Silvester is requested by the world's largest museums, or by the largest photo festival as Visa pour l'image à Perpignan or Les rencontres d'Arles, we are pleased and proud to continue to present his photographies.
+AHans Silvester is requested by the world's largest museums, or by the largest photo festival as Visa pour l'image à Perpignan or Les rencontres d'Arles, and we are pleased and proud to continue to present his photographies.
 Whether through dedicated exhibitions or through our permanent photographic holdings, the photos and books of Hans Silvester are available at the Gallery Retour De Voyage.

 We can show you the original photographies of Les Peuples de l'Omo and of Bench People, as well as less well-known photographies on Japan or those of the Pétanque, of Provence (silver photographies), and of course, the Greece's cats.